 Claims of the '683 application were likewise rejected as anticipated by Andya.
 Ex.
 1009 at 91-92.
-The rejected product-by-process claims of the '683 application were directed to a composition of anti-HER2 antibody with less than about 25% acidic variants, which has been subjected to cation exchange chromatography.
+The rejected product-by-process claims of the '683 application were directed to a composition of anti-HER2 antibody with less than about 25% acidic variants, which has been subjected to cation-exchange chromatography.
 Id. at 51.
-According to the Examiner, Andya disclosed the preparation of rhuMAb 4D5-8 with less than about 25% acidic variants.
+According to the Examiner, Andya disclosed preparation of rhuMAb 4D5-8 with less than about 25% acidic variants.
 Id. at 91.
-Further, the Examiner found that "[w]hile Andya et al d[id] not disclose the instant [sic] unification method, a preparation of an antibody having a recited antigen combining specificity and degree of purity is what it is per se, irrespective of any method employed to obtain it."
+Further, "[w]hile Andya...d[id] not disclose the instant [sic] unification method, a preparation of an antibody having a recited antigen combining specificity and degree of purity is what it is per se, irrespective of any method employed to obtain it."
 Id.
-Genentech only overcame the Andya rejection by narrowing the percent of acidic variants in the composition to less about than 13%.
+Genentech overcame this rejection by reducing the percentage of acidic variants to less than about 13%.
 See id. at 154-55, 164.
 The Challenged Claims contain no such limitation.

-During prosecution of the '905 application, the Examiner rejected claims based on Andya directed to a composition of humMAb4D5-8 with less than 25% acidic variants, wherein the acidic variants are predominantly deamidated variants and where the deamidated variants are deamidated at a specified residue-Asn30 in CDR1 of either or both of the light chains of the anti-HER2 antibody-and converted to aspartate based on Andya.
+During prosecution of the '905 application, the Examiner rejected claims directed to a composition of humMAb4D5-8 with less than about 25% acidic variants, wherein the acidic variants are predominantly deamidated variants and where the deamidated variants are deamidated at a specified residue-asparagine at position 30 in CDR1 of either or both of the light chains of the anti-HER2 antibody and converted to aspartate based on Andya.
 See Ex.
-1008 at 112; 123, 147-48, 160-61, 223-25; 228-29.
-In fact, the rejected claims of the '905 application contained every limitation of the issued claims of the '142 patent plus additional limitations not recited in the claims of the '142 patent.
-According to the Examiner, Figures 5-8 of Andya "show 81-82% native protein at the start of each stabilization experiment[,] [which] means there are 18-19% non-native variants; this range is clearly 'less than about 25%'...."
+1008 at 112, 123, 147-48, 160- 61, 224-29.
+According to the Examiner, Andya's Figures 5-8 "show 81-82% native protein at the start of each stabilization experiment[,] mean[ing] there are 18-19% non-native variants; this range is clearly 'less than about 25%'..."
 Id. at 123.
-Genentech tried repeatedly, and unsuccessfully, to overcome the Examiner's rejections.
-Ultimately, Genentech abandoned its claims.
+Further, the Examiner found the limitations "wherein the deamidated variants have Asn30 in CDR1 of either or both V_L regions of humMAb4D5-8 converted to aspartate" and "wherein the anti-HER2 antibody comprises the light chain amino acid sequence of SEQ ID NO:1 and the heavy chain amino acid sequence of SEQ ID NO: 2" inherent in the humMAb4D5-8 of Andya.
+See id. at 112, 124.
+Genentech tried repeatedly, and unsuccessfully, to overcome the Examiner's rejections, ultimately abandoning its claims.
 Id. at 242.